kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

 There is a backwards compatibility issue involved when tightening the validation on snapshot objects.
 Since the feature is already in beta we are committed to more backward compatibility guarantee than alpha.

-There are two perspectives.
-- client perspective: API requests that previously succeeded now fail (these are okay)
-  - create: invalid things get rejected rather than persisted
-  - update: invalid transitions now get rejected
-- API server perspective for existing persisted data
-  - do not tighten validation (via schema or webhook) in a way that would prevent a no-op update (this must not be violated)
+Backward compatibility violations which are okay:
+- create: users can no longer create objects which fail strict validation
+- update: users can no longer update objects to fail strict validation

+Backwards compatibility violations which are not okay:
+- delete: users can no longer delete objects which fail strict validation

-  - reason: removing a finalizer is done via update, causes problems with delete
-  - making a previously optional field required in the schema blocks update of previously persisted data that omitted the field (unless the update populates the newly required field, or you specify a schema default)
+If the validation tightening would prevent a no-op update, it would prevent deletion of that object because deletions require removing finalizers, which are done via update.
+Therefore we must support a no-op update, where previously invalid objects can be updated without changes.
+Making a previously optional field required in the schema blocks update of previously persisted data that omitted the field (unless the update populates the newly required field, or you specify a schema default)

 To tackle the backwards compatibility problem, this KEP proposes the following release process.